jimmoffitt/rules-migrator/Article.md

       ```(lang:es twitter_lang:es)```
     When migrating to version 2.0, the equivalent rule clause is ```lang:es```

-  + Many use-cases are helped by knowing whether the Tweet has a language classification, yet there is no need to know (at the filtering level) what the language is.
+  + Some use-cases are helped by knowing whether the Tweet has a language classification, while there is no need to know (at the filtering level) what the language is.
     + With PT 1.0, there was the ```has:lang``` rule clause to determine whether a classifaction is available
          ```has:lang (snow OR neige OR neve OR nieve OR snö OR снег)```
     + With PT 2.0, there is the ```-lang:und``` rule clause to do the same thing.